Campus and Buildings

 With its 140 acres of landscaped campus along the St. Joseph River, located within the 278 acres owned by the Congregation of the Sisters of the Holy Cross, Saint Mary’s College enjoys natural and cultivated beauty and the ideal quiet setting for a college.
 Saint Mary’s is also within easy access to the regional airport and the interstate highway system.

 Angela Athletic Facility, designed by architect Helmut Jahn and built in 1977, was celebrated as an award-winning recreation and athletic facility.
-Renovated and added on to in 2014, at 103,000 square feet, Angela houses a three court fieldhouse, athletic suite for coaches and trainers, Health and Counseling Suite, dedicated golf room, locker rooms for both visiting and home teams, multipurpose rooms and/or class rooms, strength and conditioning space, cardio space, cafe offering healthy food options and multiple lounge spaces.
+Renovated and added on to in 2014, at 103,000 square feet, Angela houses a three court fieldhouse, athletic suite for coaches and trainers, Health and Counseling Suite, dedicated golf room, locker rooms for both visiting and home teams, multipurpose rooms and/or class rooms, strength and conditioning space, cardio space, dance studio, cafe offering healthy food options and multiple lounge spaces.
 See also: Intercollegiate Athletics and Recreation Program.

 Cushwa-Leighton Library, built in 1982, was designed by architect Evans Woollen.
 The library presents a contemporary treatment of a traditional Gothic building echoing the shape and color of the surrounding buildings.
 A 86,606 square-foot building with a seating capacity of 540, the library provides access to over 260,000 print books and 350,000 electronic journals, ebooks, and media titles.
 The library is open until midnight most nights during the school year with reference and research assistance available until 9 p.m.
 The Trumper Computer Center is located in the lower level of the library and is open around the clock during the school year.
 The Huisking Instructional Technology Resources Center and SMART center are also located in the lower level of the library and are available for multimedia development projects.
+The Accessibility Resource Center is also located in the lower level.
+The Center for Academic Innovation and the Writing Center are located on the 3rd floor.

 Dalloways Clubhouse, At the initiative of Peggy Abood ’92 and with financial support from the Parents Council, Dalloways Clubhouse was built in 2000 to replace the previous clubhouse which had stood since 1923.